4 Safety Tips for Making Perfume with Essential Oils

 Not every vial of essential oil on the shelf is created the same.
 To create a safe essential oil perfume, you want to be sure you are using high-quality ingredients that were sourced responsibly.

-All of Vetiver Aromatics’ essential oils are premium-grade, free of alcohol and phthalates, and undiluted.
+All of the essential oils we sell here at Vetiver are premium-grade, free of alcohol and phthalates, and undiluted.
 We sell 100% pure oils sourced from reputable distributors.

 When choosing your essential oils, select a reputable vendor.
 Only buy oils that are guaranteed 100% pure, not those that have been mixed with fillers or other ingredients.
 Check for the oil’s botanical name, extraction method, and country of origin.

-Country of origin is important because, like wine, terroir can affect the final product.
+Country of origin is important because, like wine, territory can affect the final product.
 French lavender, for example, smells very little like English lavender.

 Essential oils should be stored in dark-colored glass bottles – both before and after your purchase.
 Keep your oils in a cool, dark place.